cisanford/csanford-cloud/content/projects/scorecard/index.md

 After three years of painstakingly drawing, re-drawing, and play testing designs, I settled on this one as "good enough" to print out in a full 81-page notebook.
 I used [Mixam](https://mixam.com/) for that job, since they seemed to be the most effective at printing large spiral-bound books, but it's just as good to swing by a Kinko's on your way to the ballpark and print one page out from the PDF.

-You can download the resources [on my GitHub](https://github.com/cisanford/baseball) for now, and I'll host them here later when I come back to pretty up the page.
+## OK, I didn't ask for your life story.
+Where can I get this scorebook?

+- The full PDF is available for download [here](/submodules/baseball/printable/full_scorebook.pdf).
+- You can explore the resources including the .drawio layouts [on my GitHub](https://github.com/cisanford/baseball).
+Feel free to make changes with it, but not money (Creative Commons Attribution-NonCommercial 4.0).